THE EUROPEAN EXTREMELY LARGE TELESCOPE ("E-ELT") PROJECT

 Preparatory construction work on some of the E-ELT's first elements has commenced in early 2012 (more).

-In December 2012 ESO Council fully approved the E-ELT Programme (more, even more, still more).
-The E-ELT will start operations as an integrated part of the Paranal Observatory early in the next decade.
+The E-ELT is planned to start operations as an integrated part of the Paranal Observatory in 2024.

 The European Extremely Large Telescope — the World’s Biggest Eye on the Sky